sergimartinezeui/website_hugo/content/authors/admin/_index.md

 highlight_name: true
 ---

-Nelson Bighetti is a professor of artificial intelligence at the Stanford AI Lab.
-His research interests include distributed robotics, mobile computing and programmable matter.
-He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.
+I am a Ph.D. candidate at the Social and Political Sciences Department of the European University Institute in Florence (Italy).
+Professor Elias Dinas is my main supervisor, with professor Miriam Golden as the second co-supervisor.

+I am a visiting researcher at the Wilf Department of Politics at New York University (fall 2021).

+My research interests span the short and long-term effects of political violence and conflict on identities and political behavior.
+I also working on the legacy of authoritarian regimes and the norms attached to democratic transitions using quantitative, quasi-causal designs.
+More detailed information and links to these working projects are provided at the Research section.

-#{{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.
+# {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.